tonyseek/hare/README.md

 # Hare

-Yet another front-end project playground.
+Yet another front-end project boilerplate.

 ## Introduction

-This is a demo of React.js stack and its server-side rendering.
+This project uses React.js stack and its server-side rendering.
+The file layout

-The project layout is:
+is:

 - `public` - The universal code in both browser-side and server-side
 - `server` - The server-side code (HTTP server)
 - `static` - The browser-side code (stylesheets and media files)
 - `dist` `views` - The generated files

+The Redux components (reducers, actions and also) are all in the `public`.

 ## Development